lwade/eucalyptus-admin-tools/README.md

 In addition to better command-line help, this version also introduces "euca-validator", a tool for inspecting various aspects of a cloud deployment.

+## Changes from older eucalyptus-admin-tools

+While the primary differences between the older admin tools and this version are internal code changes, it's important to note that the old "euca_conf" command line is deprecated in favor of individual commands for describe, register, deregister, and other operations.
+There is a compatibility layer which allows most old euca_conf to work, but some may not, and you should consider transitioning to the newer command set.

+Examples:

+* Instead of "euca_conf --register-cluster", use "euca-register-cluster"
+* Instead of "euca_conf --describe-nodes", use "euca-describe-nodes

+and so on.

 ## Quick start

 ### Assumptions